DamoM73/lego-spike-tutorials/_build/html/_sources/99_documentation.md.txt

 distance_sensor.show(port.A, pixels)
 ```

+Parameters

 - `port: int` &rarr; A port from the `port` submodule in the `hub` module
-- `pixels: bytes` A list containing intensity values for all 4 pixels.
+- `pixels: bytes` &rarr; A list containing intensity values for all 4 pixels.

 ## Force Sensor module